casoon/dragonfly-docs/docs/effects/index.md

 ## Performance Optimization

-The Effects System is designed for optimal performance:
+The Effects system is designed for optimal performance:

 1. **Modular Structure**: Import only the effects you need
 2. **CSS Variables**: Easy customization without additional code